 The pressures kids face today are beyond anything we could ever comprehend.

-It feels even more difficult when you haven't allowed yourself to experience these feelings unconditionally and without judgement.
+It feels even more difficult when you haven't allowed yourself to experience these feelings unconditionally and without judgment.

 It's important that you give yourself time and space for ALL feelings including the sad, angry, scared feelings.
 Let them come, let them go.
 Don't push them away.
 It will help you to be better equipped to handle their storm of emotions.